Scheduling

 Note

-If the cluster has not been bootstrapped yet, you can enable preemption by adding a default_scheduler_config
+If the cluster is not in a bootstrapped state yet, you can enable preemption by adding a default_scheduler_config section to your agent configuration file.

 server {